Economy of Germany: Mergers and acquisitions

 Since German reunification, there have been 52,258 mergers or acquisitions deals inbound or outbound in Germany.
-The most active year in terms of value was 1999 with a total value of 48 billion EUR, twice as much as the runner up which was 2006 with 24 billion EUR.
+The most active year in terms of value was 1999 with a total value of 48 billion euro, twice as much as the runner up which was 2006 with 24 billion euro.

 Here is a list of the top 10 deals (ranked by value) that include a German company.
 The Vodafone–Mannesmann deal is still the biggest deal in global history.